Augustin007/anremithrl-s-guide-to-earendor/Creatures/Beings/Mortals/Human/Narnor Azerim.md

 She was assasinated by Tormac.

-Her younger sister was Liriath, who married the Duke of [[Vasterra]].
+Her younger sister was Liriath, who married the Duke of [[Locations/Material Plane/Vasterra]].